thomwiggers/thomwiggers.nl/content/publication/secsidh/index.md

   As a real-world use case considering network protocols, we use CSIDH in TLS variants that allow early authentication through a NIKE.
 Although our instantiations of CSIDH have smaller communication requirements than post-quantum KEM and signature schemes, even our highly-optimized implementations result in too-large handshake latency (tens of seconds), showing that CSIDH is only practical in niche cases.

 # Summary.
 An optional shortened abstract.
+summary: >
-summary: "We propose higher-security parametersets of CSIDH, and present highly-optimized implementations.
-We measure the performance when using these parameters in TLS, and show that the performance is likely not fast enough to consider using CSIDH with conservative parmeter sets."
+  We propose higher-security parametersets of CSIDH, and present highly-optimized implementations.
+We measure the performance when using these parameters in TLS, and show that the performance is likely not fast enough to consider using CSIDH with conservative parmeter sets.

 tags: ['research', 'tls', 'post-quantum', 'cryptography']
 categories: ['research']